 Flooding of land and the erosion of banks and shorelines can be caused, or become worsened, due to ice action.
 To avoid the impacts of ice action, sufficient environmental reserve should be dedicated to account for this annual occurrence.
 The Saskatchewan Water Security Agency or Community Planning may be able to provide assistance regarding potential impacts of ice action and the appropriate amount of environmental reserve dedication to ensure the safety and protection of people and property.
 It is important during the subdivision process for a surveyor to delineate the bank, shoreline and lot/parcel boundaries on a plan of proposed subdivision.

 Municipal reserve lands are used for recreation and leisure, and may include public parks and community buildings.
 Lands dedicated as municipal reserve become the property of the municipality in which they are located, and their maintenance is a local responsibility.

 The land may be leased for any of the permitted uses or for buildings or facilities owned by charitable corporations.
 New school sites must be accommodated on municipal reserve lands.
 Municipalities and school divisions may negotiate agreements for the joint use and maintenance of municipal reserves.

-The location and suitability of land to be dedicated as municipal reserve is subject to the approval of the Director of Community Planning or any council or authority that has been declared an approving authority pursuant to the PDA.
+The location and suitability of land to be dedicated as municipal reserve is subject to the approval of the provincial Director of Community Planning or any council or authority that has been declared an approving authority pursuant to the Act.